dapphub/ds-pause/readme.md

 ## Auth

 `ds-pause` uses a slightly modified form of the `ds-auth` scheme.
 Both `setOwner` and `setAuthority` can only be called by the pause itself.
-This means that they can only be called by using `schedule` / `execute` on the pause, and changes to auth are therefore also subject to a delay.
+This means that they can only be called by using `plan` / `exec` on the pause, and changes to auth are therefore also subject to a delay.

 ## Interface